 Factory built, metal chimneys must never be used with a coal stove, as the corrosive flue gases produced by a coal fire will cause a rapid deterioration of the chimney.
 Metal chimneys should be completely disassembled after a chimney fire and checked for damage.
 Discoloration of the exterior indicates a possible breakdown of the insulating material.
 Any questionable section should be replaced.

-A wood burning stove should never be connected to a flue which vents an oil burner.
+A wood burning stove should never be connected to a wood stove flue which vents an oil burner.
 Deadly, unburned vapors from the oil burner could back up into the stove and the room where it is located.

 The vent must be as short as possible, with no more than 2 right angle elbows.
 The sections of stovepipe should be assembled with crimped, male ends of the sections facing down, towards the stove.
 Stovepipe sections should be fastened with at least 3 sheet-metal screws or other fasteners.
 Seams must overlap and face up on inclined runs.

 Stovepipe clearance is extremely important.
 It must never pass through an interior wall, floor, or ceiling.
 Stovepipe should never be used for a chimney because the elements will rust.
-Where possible, the stovepipe must go directly into a lined masonry or UL-listed, factory-built chimney.
+Where possible, the insulated stovepipe must go directly into a lined masonry or UL-listed, factory-built chimney.
 If stovepipe must pass through an exterior wall to reach the chimney, maintain an 18-inch minimum clearance to all combustibles.
 Consult fire codes and use metal thimbles designed for this purpose.

 Operations and maintenance